bereis01/rpsl_web/back/README.md

 ## as_sets_inverted

 Keys are AS numbers as strings.
 Returns list of strings refering to AS sets in which the AS number is a member in 'as_sets'.

+## membership

+Keys are AS numbers as strings.
+Inside each, there are keys corresponding to AS set names of which the corresponding AS number is a member of.
+Inside each, there is the corresponding as_set object.

 ## route_sets